kiran-sumant/ObsidianKM/Academic/Academic notes/Assignment Corrections.md

 | Article title         | ==First letter upper case==/all upper case, are species emboldened or italicised? |
 | Publisher/institution | ==Abbreviated or expanded==, confirm italicisation                                |
 | Location in Journal   | Edition, volume, issue number, page range                                         |

-# Finding syntax/grammatical errors:
-- Use grammarly.
-- Starting sentence with simple case Use find function to locate start of every sentence easily.
-Search through to ensure no mistakes.
-# Any/All Reports

 #mistakes